marteinn/Wagtail-Tips/factoryboy-factories/INDEX.md

 # Using Wagtail with Factory Boy

-Wagtail uses treebeard at its base and therefore uses its path struture, by generating the path with a sequence we can in a easy way create test models.
+Wagtail uses [treebeard](https://github.com/tabo/django-treebeard) to handle hierarchy and therefore uses its path struture, by generating the path with a sequence we can in a easy way create test models.

 ### Example factory